8

 If you believe your company needs a chief of staff and that person should be you, it may also need to be you that brings it up.
 Because the role is relatively new, it's not an area a lot of companies are thinking about, despite needing someone to support the CEO and leadership team.

-The key difference between these roles is that a CoS runs the show (often in lieu of the CEO) while an EA helps their superiors run the show.
+The key difference between these roles is that a CoS runs the show (often in lieu of the CEO) while an EA helps leadership run the show.

 “Take care of all the big things and little things that need to get done, but that aren’t exactly anybody’s job.
 Strategy, prioritization, and execution are key.”